-(PNAI) was launched in May 2023 to address policy matters related to AI and data governance.
-PNAI fostered AI dialogue and provided a platform for stakeholders and changemakers in the Al field to share their expertise and insights and contribute to the global Al policy discourse.
+The Policy Network on Artificial Intelligence (PNAI) was launched in May 2023 to address policy matters related to AI and data governance.
+PNAI fostered AI dialogue and provided a platform for stakeholders and changemakers in the AI field to share their expertise and insights and contribute to the global AI policy discourse.
 In the first five months, PNAI held seven open online meetings each attracting on average 60 participants.
 In addition to synthesizing knowledge in the PNAI community, the Policy Network heard eight invited expert speakers representing for example Aligned AI startup, the OECD, UNESCO, UNDP, SOAS Centre for AI studies, and African Center for AI and Digital Technology.
 PNAI meetings were supported by numerous sub-group calls and working discussions that took place between the meetings.

-During summer 2023, PNAI developed a governance through exploration and multistakeholder discussions in the community.
+During summer 2023, PNAI developed a report and recommendations on AI and data governance through exploration and multi-stakeholder discussions in the community.
 Three thematic areas that are central to fostering responsible AI development globally were selected as key topics for the report: Interoperability of global AI governance; AI and gender & race; and; AI and environment.
 In addition, PNAI set as its goal learning from, and elevating AI governance frameworks, principles and policies being developed in and for the Global South.
 Four open thematic sub-groups took the lead in drafting the report.
 The sub-groups reported regularly on their progress and sought advice in the main PNAI calls.
 The draft PNAI report was shared with the wider IGF community for comments in September 2023.
 Finally, the report was finalized and discussed in the IGF 2023 annual meeting.